open-metadata/OpenMetadata/openmetadata-docs/content/connectors/metadata/atlas/airflow.md

 - **Host and Port**: Host and port of the Atlas service.
 - **Username**: username to connect  to the Atlas.
 This user should have privileges to read all the metadata in Atlas.
 - **Password**: password to connect  to the Atlas.
+- **databaseServiceName**: source database of the data source(Database service that you created from UI. example- local_hive)
+- **messagingServiceName**: messaging service source of the data source.

 #### Sink Configuration